Sultan Hamud

 Sultan Hamud is a town in Kasikeu division of Makueni County, Kenya.
 It was previously in the former Nzaui District of Eastern Province.

+It is located along Nairobi-Mombasa Highway between Emali town and Salama town.

-The town is part of Nzai County Council and Kilome Constituency.
+The town is part of Makueni County Council and Kilome Constituency.

 Transport

-Sultan Hamud lies on the main railway line of Kenya Railways between the coast at Mombasa and the national capital of Nairobi.
+Kenya Railways built a main railway line between the coast at Mombasa and the national capital of Nairobi; Sultan Hamud is a stop on this line.
 It is also a junction for a short branch line.